PART A: DEFINITIONS AND TITLES

 (4) At-will: appointments made for an indefinite period of time whose continuance is at-will.

-(A) Differential workloads may be negotiated consistent with the university's commitment to teaching, research/creative work, and service; individual faculty needs (e.g. career development, tenure and promotion); conventions in particular academic disciplines; academic unit program needs; and the goals and objectives of the college/school and campus.
-Differential workloads may also be negotiated when faculty governance roles exceed the time normally expected by the university service mission.
+(A) Differential workloads may be negotiated consistent with the university's commitment to teaching, research/creative work, and leadership and service; individual faculty needs (e.g. career development, tenure and promotion); conventions in particular academic disciplines; academic unit program needs; and the goals and objectives of the college/school and campus.
+Differential workloads may also be negotiated when faculty governance roles exceed the time normally expected by the university leadership and service mission.

 (C) Sabbatical Assignment: A tenured faculty member shall become eligible for a sabbatical assignment after six years of service to the university.
 In the case of the Health Sciences Center, tenure-eligible faculty and specialty track members who have attained the ranks of associate professor or professor are also eligible for sabbatical assignment after six years of service to the university.
 A sabbatical assignment, which must be approved by the Board of Regents, is considered to be an important academic scholarship and professional development tool, granted for the advancement of the university, subject to the availability of resources.
 A sabbatical assignment shall not be granted any more than once every seven years.